thedhruvish/face-verification/README.md

 ## Run the Application

-- if You are the running frist time to task the time
+- If you are running it for the first time, it may take some time to set up.

 ```sh
 python app.py